Tame Those Post-Meal Spikes! 14 strategies to avoid high blood glucose after eating

 Imagine a scenario where BG rises uncomfortably high at 2 hours but then returns to target (or close to) within 3 or 4 hours.
 What would happen if your child took more insulin for the same amount of carbs at the same meal tomorrow?
 Since most insulins start working at ~15 minutes, peak at 60 – 90 minutes, and last about 4 hours, then in this scenario, the extra insulin will likely lead to a low.

-Instead, consider increasing the insulin dose for food only if blood glucose spikes and stays high 2 – 3 hours after eating; this is may indicate that the existing doses are not strong enough.
-(Or you may need to tweak the basal insulin rate...)
+Instead, consider increasing the insulin dose for food only if blood glucose spikes and stays high 2 – 3 hours after eating; this is may indicate that the existing doses are not strong enough (if the basal insulin rate is set correctly)

 So if it’s not going to work to simply give more insulin, what can we do to reduce BG Spikes caused by food?